 Boating and Alcohol: The Laws

-It is illegal to operate a boat while under the influence of alcohol, controlled substances, drugs or any combination thereof.
+Virginia’s boating and alcohol regulations state that it is illegal to operate a boat while under the influence of alcohol, controlled substances, drugs or any combination thereof.

 In Virginia, a person is considered to be under the influence if: